angarsky/diveintopython/learn/variables/list/basic_operations_&_methods.md

 ## Counting the Elements of a List

 To count the number of elements in a list in Python, you can use the `len()` function.
-Here's an example:
+Here's an example of size definition:

 ```python
 my_list = [1, 2, 3, 4, 5]